CiscoSecurity/amp-00-integration-workflows/docs/source/amp/ingest_events.rst

 consumed.
 When the client connects it will consume all of the events in the queue and then close the connection.
 Events will sit in the queue for 10 days maximum, at which point they will be deleted.

+An event can only be consumed by a single consumer.
+If multiple consumers are connected to the same event stream, the events will be divided between them in no particular order.
+It is not recommended to have more than one consumer connected to a given event stream.

 Create Stream
 ^^^^^^^^^^^^^